amerlo94/awesome-phd/README.md

 ### Tools

+> For research tools, check out [awesome-research](https://github.com/emptymalei/awesome-research) on GitHub.

-- [awesome-research](https://github.com/emptymalei/awesome-research) - A list of awesome tools for your research.
+- [Tools for Academic Research](https://tools.kausalflow.com/) - A curated list of tools for researchers to help researchers save time.
+- [Connected Papers](https://www.connectedpapers.com/) - Tool to help researchers and applied scientists find and explore papers relevant to their field of work.
+- [Papers with Code](https://paperswithcode.com/) - (`CS`, `ML`) Free and open resource with Machine Learning papers, code and evaluation tables.
+- [Semantic Scholar](https://www.semanticscholar.org) - AI-powered research tool for scientific literature.
 - [tikzplotlib](https://github.com/nschloe/tikzplotlib) - A Python tool for converting matplotlib figures into PGFPlots (PGF/TikZ) figures like.